MichaelRo/Robotics/README.md

   10. Add notes to all class files, and delete the unimportant / debug notes.
   11. Pray to the Gay Iranian community.
   12. Check why the needed delta yaw describes a 360° turn
+  13. Delete MapForRobot
+  14. Get rid of robotToReal and realToRobot